vapor-community/PassKit/README.md

 > [!IMPORTANT]
 > Whenever your pass data changes, you must update the *updatedAt* time of the linked pass so that Apple knows to send you a new pass.

+#### APNSwift

-If you did not include the routes remember to configure APNSwift yourself like this:
+If you did not include the routes, remember to configure APNSwift yourself like this:

 ```swift
 let apnsConfig: APNSClientConfiguration